Introduction

 We will normally retain your personal information for 2 years following the Annual Convention.

-Payment data is only stored for the duration needed for execution, accounting and other legal obligations but not longer than the settlement period (up to 2 years).
+Payment data is only stored for the duration needed for execution, accounting and other legal obligations but no longer than the settlement period (up to 2 years).

 Your rights